sd19spring/Audio-Visualization/docs/index.md

 ### To learn more about the implementation of our code click [HERE](implementation.md)

 If you're thinking "wow this is awesome but song should I listen to with it?"
-Well worry naught!
 Click [HERE](song_recs.md) for a list of our recommended songs to create cool visuals with.

 By David Tarazi, Alex Scott, and Harrison Mintz